H2Cyber/VolDiff/README.md

 --------
 Free open source software.

-This toom was tested using Volatility 2.4 (vol.py) and Windows 7 memory images.
+This tool was tested using Volatility 2.4 (vol.py) and Windows 7 memory images.
 Please report bugs to houcem.hachicha[@]gmail.com.